CODES-group/opyrability/paper/paper.md

-	made with respect to the design variables of a given process, in a way that its overall objectives are achieved? (e.g., economic profitability, constraints related to product purity/pollutant emissions, etc.).
+	made with respect to the design variables of a given process, in a way that its overall objectives are achieved? (e.g., economic profitability, constraints related to product purity/pollutant emissions, sustainability, etc.).

-2.	**Process control objectives**: Which variables should be controlled, yielding the maximum operability of this process?
+2.	**Process control objectives**: Which variables should be controlled, yielding the maximum operability of the process?
 	That is, can the process reach its maximum operational capacity, given the ranges of the manipulated/input variables when subject to disturbances?

-Historically, Tasks 1 and 2 were performed sequentially: Engineers/practitioners would come up with the design decisions, and only then the control objectives would be assessed.
+Historically, Tasks 1 and 2 have been performed sequentially: Engineers/practitioners would come up with the design decisions, and only then the control objectives would be assessed.
 Unfortunately, this can yield a process that is designed in a way that its operability capabilities are hindered.
 In other words, because the control objectives were